Extended Stochastic Block Models with Application to Criminal Networks: Simulation Studies

 \section{Simulation Studies}

-To assess \textsc{esbm} performance and highlight benefits over state--of--the--art alternatives \citep{von2007,blondel_2008,amini2013}, we consider three simulated networks of $ {V=80} $ nodes displaying various types of criminal block structures sampled from a \textsc{sbm} with $ {{H}_0=5} $ groups and block probabilities either $ 0.75 $ or $0.25$.
-As shown in Figure~\ref{fsimu1}, the first network defines a horizontal criminal organization characterized by classical community patterns of varying size.
-The second network provides, instead, a more challenging scenario that exhibits a nested hierarchy of core--periphery, weak--community and disassortative patterns characterizing a vertical criminal organization.
-In particular, we assume the presence of two equally--sized macro--groups, each having a small fraction of bosses that interact with all the affiliates of the corresponding group and with an additional cluster of higher--level bosses.
-Finally, the last simulated network resembles more closely the block structures of the {\em Infinito network}, where we expect community patterns among the affiliates in each {\em locale}, core--periphery structures between such affiliates and the corresponding bosses, and weak--communities between the bosses of the different {\em locali}, resulting from coverting strategies.
+To assess the performance of \textsc{esbm} in settings mimicking our motivating application, and quantify the advantages over state-of-the-art alternatives \citep{von2007,blondel_2008,amini2013,zhang2016,come2021}, we consider three simulated networks of $ {V=80} $ nodes displaying different criminal block structures sampled from a \textsc{sbm} with $ {{H}_0=5} $ groups, and block probabilities equal to either $ 0.75 $ or $0.25$.
+As shown in Figure~\ref{fsimu1}, the first network defines a horizontal criminal organization characterized by classical community structures of varying size.
+The second network provides, instead, a more challenging scenario which exhibits a nested hierarchy of core-periphery, weak-community and disassortative patterns characterizing a vertical criminal organization.
+In particular, we assume the presence of two equally-sized macro-groups, each having a small fraction of bosses that interact with all the affiliates of the associated group and with an additional cluster of higher-level bosses.
+Finally, the last simulated network resembles more closely the block structures of the {\em Infinito network}, where we expect community patterns among the affiliates in each {\em locale}, core-periphery structures between such affiliates and the corresponding bosses, and assortative behaviors among the bosses of the different {\em locali}, resulting from coverting strategies.

+As we will illustrate in Table~\ref{tab_3}, state-of-the-art strategies \citep{von2007,blondel_2008,amini2013,zhang2016,come2021} applied to these three networks mostly fail in recovering the true underlying blocks and show a general tendency to over-collapse different groups, possibly due to their inability to incorporate unbalanced noisy partitions and effectively exploit attribute information.
+Such results motivate implementation of \textsc{esbm}, both without and with node attributes coinciding, in this case, with the true partition $\bz_0$.
+This choice is useful for assessing to what extent the supervised Gibbs-type priors and relevant competitors can effectively exploit truly informative node attributes.